What is cultivated meat?

 How is cultivated meat made?

 The manufacturing process begins with acquiring and banking stem cells from an animal.
 These cells are then grown in bioreactors (known colloquially as cultivators) at high densities and volumes.
-Similar to what happens inside an animal’s body, the cells are fed an oxygen-rich cell culture medium made up of basic nutrients such as amino acids, glucose, vitamins, and inorganic salts, and supplemented with growth factors and other proteins.
+The cells are fed an oxygen-rich cell culture medium containing basic nutrients such as amino acids, glucose, vitamins, and inorganic salts, and typically supplemented with growth factors and other proteins.

 Changes in the medium composition, often in tandem with cues from a scaffolding structure, trigger immature cells to differentiate into the skeletal muscle, fat, and connective tissues that make up meat.
 The differentiated cells are then harvested, prepared, and packaged into final products.
-This process is expected to take between 2-8 weeks, depending on what kind of meat is being cultivated.
+This process is expected to take two to eight weeks, depending on the kind of meat being cultivated.
 Some companies are pursuing a similar strategy to create milk and other animal products.

 What are the benefits of cultivated meat?

-By nature of its more efficient production process, cultivated meat is expected to have a variety of benefits over conventional animal agriculture.
+Cultivated meat is expected to have numerous benefits over conventional animal agriculture by nature of its controlled and more efficient production process.
 Prospective life cycle assessments indicate that cultivated meat will use significantly fewer resources and can reduce agriculture-related pollution and eutrophication.
-One study showed that cultivated meat, if produced using renewable energy, could reduce greenhouse gas emissions by up to 92% and land use by up to 90% compared to conventional beef.
-Additionally, commercial production is expected to occur entirely without antibiotics and is likely to result in fewer incidences of foodborne illnesses due to the lack of exposure risk from enteric pathogens.
+One study showed that if produced using renewable energy, cultivated meat could reduce greenhouse gas emissions by up to 92 percent and land use by up to 90 percent compared to conventional beef.
+Additionally, it’s expected that antibiotics will not be used in production (as of 2024, all approved products are manufactured without antibiotics) and will likely result in fewer incidences of foodborne illnesses due to the lack of exposure risk from enteric pathogens.

-Over the next few decades, cultivated meat and other alternative proteins are predicted to take significant market share from the $1.7 trillion conventional meat and seafood industry.
-This shift will mitigate agriculture-related deforestation, biodiversity loss, antibiotic resistance, zoonotic disease outbreaks, and industrialized animal slaughter.
+Over the next few decades, cultivated meat and other alternative proteins are predicted to take significant market share from the $1.7 trillion conventional meat and seafood industries.
+This shift could mitigate agriculture-related deforestation, biodiversity loss, antibiotic resistance, and zoonotic disease outbreaks.

 When will cultivated meat make it to market?

-As of late 2022, several leading cultivated meat companies are transitioning to pilot-scale facilities that will manufacture the first wave of commercialized products following regulatory approval.
-The Singapore Food Agency approved the world’s first cultivated chicken product for sale in December 2020, where it is currently sold in several restaurants, public food stalls, and a butchery.
+Several leading cultivated meat companies are transitioning to pilot-scale facilities that will manufacture the first wave of commercialized products following regulatory approval.
+In December 2020, the Singapore Food Agency approved the world’s first cultivated chicken product for sale, and a hybrid version of the product is currently sold at a local retailer.

 Further scaling will require commercial production in significantly larger facilities than what currently exists.
 Scaling will also require solving an array of complex challenges that will influence the cost of production.
 These challenges span five key areas: cell lines, cell culture media, bioprocess design, scaffolding, and end product design and characterization.